ChibiOS/ChibiOS/readme.txt

 - EX:  Updated LIS302DL to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LPS25H to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LSM303DLHC to 1.1.0 (backported to 18.2.1).
+- OTH: Fixed wrong macro check in GCC Cortex-M startup files (bug #947) (backported to 18.2.2 and 17.6.5).
 - HAL: Fixed binary instead of logic operator in STM32F4 HAL (bug #946) (backported to 18.2.2 and 17.6.5).
 - HAL: Fixed Mikroe clicker 2 misaligned board file (bug #945)